Quarter Cup Anyway

 You're halfway through a recipe.
-Which means your hands are messy.
-Day to day, the instructions say "¼ cup" but your measuring cups are buried in the dishwasher.
+And your hands are messy.
+Also, the instructions say "¼ cup" but your measuring cups are buried in the dishwasher.
 You grab a liquid measuring cup instead — the one with the spout and the ounce markings on the side — and wonder: wait, how many ounces is a quarter cup again?

 Yeah.
 Been there.